Free Site Audit

 Unlimited.
 Collaborator accounts are free and don’t count toward any plan limits.
 You can have dozens of active collaborators on a Basic Shopify plan.

 No. Collaborator accounts cannot access Shopify Payments settings or bank account details by default.
 This protection exists regardless of which other permissions you grant.
 Only staff accounts with explicit financial permissions can view this data.
+To enhance your store’s SEO, consider using the best SEO apps for Shopify.

 Use the Store activity log in Settings.
 Filter by username to see specific actions.
 The log records all changes including theme modifications, product edits, and setting updates with timestamps.